Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 your tracker, and select the Export link.
 This will open a browser window to choose the location of the exported file.

+The exported structure file can be used when you create a new tracker, see `Tracker Creation`_.

 ..
 NOTE::

-    this does not copy the artifacts of the tracker but only the structure (general settings, fields, values, workflow, semantic, canned responses and permissions).
+    This does not copy the artifacts of the tracker but only the structure (general settings, fields, values, workflow, semantic, canned responses and permissions).

 .. |image0| image:: ../images/icons/artifact-arrow.png